- Major Studies

 New technologies come in and out of fashion as vendors push the next big application, solution, capability, or strategy.
 Only with time can IT executives know for certain which will have staying power and which will fall short of the initial hype.

-The study examines adoption trends, current investment activity, and customer experience of 15 selected technologies, including eight that fall broadly into the category of business systems and seven that we categorize as infrastructure technologies.
+The study examines adoption trends, current investment activity, and customer experience of 14 selected technologies, including eight that fall broadly into the category of business systems and six that we categorize as infrastructure technologies.

-Our current survey covers the following enterprise systems: ERP, CRM, e-commerce, supply chain management, human capital management, business and data analytics, enterprise asset management, and artificial intelligence.
+Our current survey covers the following enterprise systems: ERP, CRM, e-commerce, supply chain management, human resource/human capital management, business and data analytics, artificial intelligence, and virtual and augmented reality.

-We also analyze the following infrastructure technologies: software as a service (SaaS), infrastructure as a service (IaaS), mobile devices and wearables, mobile applications, the Internet of Things, robotic process automation (RPA), and security technology.
+We also analyze the following infrastructure technologies: infrastructure as a service (IaaS), digital workplace technologies, low-code/no-code, the Internet of Things (IoT), RFID, robotic process automation (RPA), and security technology.

 Not a client?
 Click the link above for pricing and to purchase.

 Want to see more, first?
-Download 16 sample pages of this report, free.
+Download the introduction and sample pages of this report, free.

 First, the data gathered for each initiative is summarized at the beginning of the study in three ways: